-I often get asked about the tools I use to shape up my blog so I've decided to list them all here.
+My social media buddies often ask me what my favorite blogging tools are.
+So, I've decided to list them all here.
 I’ve been building different kind of websites for years now and obviously, I’ve tried a ton of tools along the way.
 Some of them are fantastic, and some of them just plain suck.

 To ramp up your blogging business, you need to be a little more aggressive with your marketing.
 BUT you can’t do that alone.
 We all know that blogging takes a lot of hard work, time and effort to do it well.